The staff who develop, lead, and coordinate IDP’s programs and courses.

 Julia Felice, Ph.D.

 Julia came to Cornell as a Ph.D. student with a focus on promoting equity and justice in public health and a passion for doing so in and through academic contexts.
-She has since had many roles at Cornell, including leader of a diverse, cross-College undergraduate program, instructor, academic advisor, curriculum developer, researcher, and research mentor.
-Julia’s first exposure to the IDP, her engagement with the second iteration of its course for faculty advisors, powerfully and positively challenged her approaches to advising, teaching, and collaboration.
+She has since had many roles at Cornell, including leader of a diverse, cross-college undergraduate program, instructor, academic advisor, curriculum developer, researcher, and research mentor.
+Julia’s first exposure to IDP, her engagement with the second iteration of its course for academic advisors, powerfully and positively challenged her approaches to advising, teaching, and collaboration.
 As IDP’s Engagement Specialist, Julia leads the development of new opportunities for students, faculty, and student-facing staff to engage in meaningful educational processes and provides consultation and support to Cornell staff and faculty who are working to create inclusive communities for undergraduate students on campus.

 Kellie Ochs, B.S.

 Program and Teaching Assistant

 Rachel is responsible for assessing IDP’s transformative impact on individual participants and the campus community.
 She also collaborates on the development and delivery of meaningful learning opportunities, focusing primarily on offerings for faculty and staff, in addition to serving as co-instructor of IDP’s credit-bearing course for MBA students.

 Assistant Director of Programs & Pedagogical Innovation, ILR WIDE